wal-g/wal-g/PostgreSQL.md

 #### Rating composer mode

 In the rating composer mode, WAL-G places files with similar updates frequencies in the same tarballs during backup creation.
-This is the recommended option to use in pair with `backup-fetch` [redundant archives skipping](#redundant-archives-skipping).
+This should increase the effectiveness of `backup-fetch` [redundant archives skipping](#redundant-archives-skipping).
 Be aware that although rating composer allows saving more data, it may result in slower backup creation compared to the default tarball composer.

 To activate this feature, do one of the following: